Let's talk about how we can know when a fetus becomes a person

 These are just liberal talking points.
 They don't solve the problem

-Reducing abortions isn't as good as eliminating them!
+Reducing abortions isn't as good as ending them!